polca/pathways/README.md

 ```

-Or the result cna be exoprted as a Parquet file:
+Or the result can be exported as a Parquet file to be loaded into `pandas` later on:

 ```python